Master of Science in Respiratory Care - Degree Advancement

 • Pay a non-refundable Tuition Deposit of $450.00 to the School of Health Professions.
 Directions for this process will be sent to accepted students.

-• Completion of a background check.
+• Complete a background check.
 Directions for this process will be sent to accepted students.

 • Provide proof of immunization: All enrolled students at the health science center are required to be fully immunized with required immunizations prior to orientation and registration.
 Additional information is available on the Wellness 360 website.